Stock futures tentative ahead of Iran sanctions

 In Asian markets, late on Friday, the People's Bank of China raised the reserve requirement on some foreign exchange forward positions, making it more expensive to bet against the Chinese currency.

-China’s Shanghai was lower by 1.0 percent.
+China’s Shanghai ended the session down 1.3 percent.

 Japan's Nikkei ended the day lower by 0.1 percent.